kevinthf/TERN-interactive-dashboard/README.md

 1. Land use Map in Australia.
 2. Base map.
 3. Satellite image.

+For example, what patterns can you identify when comparing the abundance of **_Eucalyptus obliqua_** and **_Triodia basedowii_** with precipitation on a scatter plot?
+Do both species respond similarly to rainfall, or do they exhibit different ecological preferences and adaptations?

 Have fun to explore and try if you can find some interesting facts.